 ¶4.
 Hear this!
 You who crush the needy and destroy the poor of the land,

-7. Jehovah has sworn by the Excellence of Jacob: “I will damn myself if I ever forget all their deeds!”
+7. Jehovah has sworn by the Excellence of Jacob, “I will damn myself if I ever forget any of their deeds!”

 8. Will the land not tremble and everyone who dwells in it mourn because of this?
 All of it will rise like the Nile, be tossed about, and fall like the Nile of Egypt.